atomx1100/cyberpedia/xrd.md

 3. look at xrr alignment procedure
 4. look at xrr for rigaku

+1. plan for using xrd tomorrow
+2. understand data and whats missing from getting good data
+3. write report
+4. understand data analysis

 **missing**
 - equation for thickness of film from xrr data, or relation period with thickness
 - understanding of xrr in terms of braggs law